Ed Sullivan: Legacy

-Sullivan had an appreciation for black talent.
-According to biographer Gerald Nachman, "Most TV variety shows welcomed 'acceptable' black superstars like Louis Armstrong, Pearl Bailey and Sammy Davis Jr. ... but in the early 1950s, long before it was fashionable, Sullivan was presenting the much more obscure black entertainers he had enjoyed in Harlem on his uptown rounds — legends like Peg Leg Bates, Pigmeat Markham and Tim Moore ... strangers to white America."
+Sullivan had an appreciation for Black entertainers.
+According to biographer Gerald Nachman, "Most TV variety shows welcomed 'acceptable' [B]lack superstars like Louis Armstrong, Pearl Bailey and Sammy Davis Jr. ... but in the early 1950s, long before it was fashionable, Sullivan was presenting the much more obscure [B]lack entertainers he had enjoyed in Harlem on his uptown rounds — legends like Peg Leg Bates, Pigmeat Markham and Tim Moore ... strangers to white America."
 He hosted pioneering TV appearances by Bo Diddley, the Platters, Brook Benton, Jackie Wilson, Fats Domino and numerous Motown acts including the Supremes, who appeared 17 times.
-As the critic John Leonard wrote, "There wasn't an important black artist who didn't appear on Ed's show."
+As the critic John Leonard wrote, "There wasn't an important [B]lack artist who didn't appear on Ed's show."

-Sullivan defied pressure to exclude black entertainers and to avoid interacting with them on screen.
+Sullivan defied pressure to exclude Black entertainers or to avoid interacting with them on screen.
 "Sullivan had to fend off his hard-won sponsor, Ford's Lincoln dealers, after kissing Pearl Bailey on the cheek and daring to shake Nat King Cole's hand," Nachman wrote.
-According to biographer Jerry Bowles, "Sullivan once had a Ford executive thrown out of the theatre when he suggested that Sullivan stop booking so many black acts.
+According to biographer Jerry Bowles, "Sullivan once had a Ford executive thrown out of the theatre when he suggested that Sullivan stop booking so many [B]lack acts.
 And a dealer in Cleveland told him 'We realize that you got to have niggers on your show.
 But do you have to put your arm around Bill 'Bojangles' Robinson at the end of his dance?'
 Sullivan had to be physically restrained from beating the man to a pulp."
 Sullivan later raised money to help pay for Robinson's funeral.
-He said: "As a Catholic, it was inevitable that I would despise intolerance, because Catholics suffered more than their share of it.
+At a CBS affiliates meeting in the late 1950s, several Southern station managers complained that Sullivan was booking too many "negroes".
+Furious, Sullivan referred to the comments in his presentation and said that any station manager that feels this way is under no obligation to carry the show.
+There were no cancellations.
+Sullivan said: "As a Catholic, it was inevitable that I would despise intolerance, because Catholics suffered more than their share of it.
 As I grew up, the causes of minorities were part and parcel of me.
 Negroes and Jews were the minority causes closest at hand.
 I need no urging to take a plunge in and help."

 At a time when television had not yet embraced country and western music, Sullivan featured Nashville performers on his program.
 This in turn paved the way for shows such as Hee Haw and variety shows hosted by Johnny Cash, Glen Campbell and other country singers.

 The Canadian comedy duo Wayne and Shuster made the most appearances of any act throughout the show's run with 67 appearances between 1958 and 1969.